-How can you explain what a cathedral nesting in one of the largest salt mines in the world looks like?
+UPDATED 2026: How can you explain what a cathedral nesting in one of the largest salt mines in the world looks like?
 It is large.
-Huge, in fact.
-It was originally opened in 1953 and then closed in 1990.
-Another iteration of the cathedral was opened in 1995 after the extraction of 250 thousand tons of salt rock.
-This mine is the largest deposit of rock salt in the world and it is spectacular.
-With an estimated 600,000 visitors a year, The Salt Cathedral of Zipaquirá is considered the first of the Seven Wonders of Colombia.
+Monumental, even.
+It was carved into the active mine starting in 1953 by salt miners, then relocated deeper into the mine after the original closed in 1990.
+The current iteration of the cathedral was opened in 1995 after the extraction of 250 thousand tons of salt rock.
+This mine holds Colombia’s largest deposit of rock salt on the planet, and it is spectacular.
+Drawing over 600,000 visitors a year, The Salt Cathedral of Zipaquirá ranks as the first among the Seven Wonders of Colombia.

-Located 200 feet below the old cathedral, there was no shortage of challenges the least of which was moving the 16-ton altar.
-They had to cut it up into three pieces but it was worth it.
-The cathedral can hold up to 3,000 worshipers for mass.
-The current location serves as a place of worship and includes an area for shops featuring religious items, local artisanal products and a small emerald museum.
+Located 200 feet below the old cathedral, there was no shortage of challenges, the least of which was moving the 16-ton altar.
+They had to cut it up into three pieces, but it was worth it.
+The cathedral can hold up to 3,000 worshippers for mass.
+The current location serves as a place of worship and includes an area for shops featuring religious items, local artisanal products, and a small emerald museum.

 Stations of the Cross